tomography/tomopy-gui/README.rst

 You can get a help for all options by running

-    $ topy rec -h
+    $ ufot rec -h

-You can also load reconstruction parameters from a configuration file called `topy.conf`.
+You can also load reconstruction parameters from a configuration file called `ufot.conf`.
 You may create a template with

-    $ topy init
+    $ ufot init

 GUI
 ---